ubports/autopilot/docs/tutorial/getting_started.rst

 The ``autopilot/<projectname>/`` folder is the base package for your autopilot tests.
 This folder, and all child folders, are python packages, and so must contain an `__init__.py file <http://docs.python.org/2/tutorial/modules.html#packages>`_.

-The ``autopilot/<projectname>/emulators/``  directory is optional, and will only be used if you write custom emulators.
+The ``autopilot/<projectname>/emulators/``  directory is optional, and will only be used if you write custom proxy classes.
 This is an advanced topic, and is covered in a later section.

 ..
 TODO: Link to the later section once we've written it.